4 ways to address test taking anxiety with special education students

 2. Involve the student’s family or caregivers

-The school-to-home connection is a crucial one for students with special needs.
+The school-to-home connection is a crucial one for students with disabilities.
 Involving parents and other caregivers to help explain the purpose of testing can go a long way toward ensuring a successful testing experience.

 3. Preview the testing experience

-We know many students with special needs do so well—and feel so comfortable—when they are within their daily routines.
+We know many students with disabilities do so well—and feel so comfortable—when they are within their daily routines.
 But an assessment like MAP Growth is usually given three times a year and can certainly be considered as something that is outside a daily routine.

 Previewing the day and the test, so kids know what the experience will be like, can be very helpful.
 MAP Growth has a great solution for this: kids can take the practice test to get familiar with the format.
 Reminding students about the schedule change the day before the test can also help them know what to expect.